Time-energy uncertainty relation for noisy quantum metrology: Semidefinite programming methods for the Fisher information

 We now write this expression as a pair of convex optimizations.
 These expressions have been derived in Refs.~\cite{R25,R27}; we provide a proof using our notation for self-consistency.

-\begin{proposition}[Fisher information in terms of convex optimization problems] Let $\rho$ be a sub-normalized quantum state and $D$ be a Hermitian operator that satisfies $P_\rho^\perp D P_\rho^\perp = 0$.
+\begin{proposition}[Fisher information in terms of convex optimization problems] Let $\rho$ be a subnormalized quantum state and $D$ be a Hermitian operator that satisfies $P_\rho^\perp D P_\rho^\perp = 0$.
 The quantity $\Ftwo{\rho}{D}$ defined in~\eqref{z:.gRi0KAw40V9} is equivalently expressed as the following optimizations:

-in which optimal choices are $O = \rho S$, $N=S\, \rho\, S$, $K=-i`[\rho, S]$, and $J=\mathcal{R}_\rho^{-1}(D)\,\rho\,\mathcal{R}_\rho^{-1}(D)$. \end{proposition} Note that the condition in the optimization~\eqref{z:CJMl45Ex5Bss} implicitly enforces the fact that $P_\rho^{\perp}`(D+iK) = 0$ (see \cref{z:pZMoi26flsRb}); this can make it more complicated to guess a candidate for $K$ in~\eqref{z:CJMl45Ex5Bss} if $\rho$ does not have full rank, especially if $P_\rho^\perp D \neq 0$.
+in which optimal choices are $O = \rho S$, $N=S\, \rho\, S$, $K=-i[\rho, S]$, and $J=\mathcal{R}_\rho^{-1}(D)\,\rho\,\mathcal{R}_\rho^{-1}(D)$. \end{proposition} Note that the condition in the optimization~\eqref{z:CJMl45Ex5Bss} implicitly enforces the fact that $P_\rho^{\perp}(D+iK) = 0$ (see \cref{z:pZMoi26flsRb}); this can make it more complicated to guess a candidate for $K$ in~\eqref{z:CJMl45Ex5Bss} if $\rho$ does not have full rank, especially if $P_\rho^\perp D \neq 0$.
 Also, note that if there is any feasible choice of candidates in~\eqref{z:HD7JuvyAuF39}, then automatically $P^\perp_\rho {O} = 0$ and ${O}^\dagger P^\perp_\rho = 0$, such that $P^\perp_\rho D P^\perp_\rho = P^\perp_\rho ({O}+{O}^\dagger) P^\perp_\rho = 0$.
 Therefore, finding feasible candidates automatically enforces the condition in the definition~\eqref{z:.gRi0KAw40V9}.
 A similar argument holds if feasible candidates are found in~\eqref{z:V4lWxgFVfrPu} or~\eqref{z:CJMl45Ex5Bss}.

-\begin{proof}[**z:xifd0Y80UQtS] The maximization~\eqref{z:YdgtbMB30Vi6} is a quadratic optimization can be cast into a semi-definite program using Schur complements (\cref{z:pZMoi26flsRb}).
-We stick closely to the formalism of Watrous~\cite{R97,R98}.
+\begin{proof}[**z:xifd0Y80UQtS] The maximization~\eqref{z:YdgtbMB30Vi6} is a quadratic optimization can be cast into a semidefinite program using Schur complements (\cref{z:pZMoi26flsRb}).
+We stick closely to the formalism of Watrous~\cite{R75,R105}.
 We introduce a variable $Q\geq 0$ with the constraint $Q\geq S^2$ expressed as a Schur complement condition:

 (The sign of $-S$ in the last constraint is for later convenience.)
 We now determine the corresponding dual problem.
 Let $\left[\begin{smallmatrix} {M} & {O}\\{O}^\dagger & {N}\end{smallmatrix}\right] \geq 0$ be the Lagrange dual variable corresponding to the primal constraint, with ${M},{N}\geq 0$ and ${O}$ arbitrary.
 The primal constraint can be written as